trbndev/warp-companion/README.md

 > I'm currently in the process of reworking Warp-Themes and Warp-Companion.
-Stay tuned for future updated 🎉
+Stay tuned for future updates 🎉
 <div align="center">

 ![Warp-Companion Logo](png/icon.png)